 The other thing to note about sous vide cooking is that because it is vacuum sealed and cooked in water, the exterior of the product will not gain any texture or flavor like traditional cooking.
 Most meats cooked sous vide will require a sear after the water bath.

 This is certainly the case with our Sous Vide Ribeye Steak.
 The sear is necessary for our recipe to get that nice crust associated with a good steak!
 Searing the steak will also help to add flavor to our sauce that is cooked in the same pan.
 Personally I prefer to use a good solid cast iron pan.

 We hope you enjoy your steak and the sous vide cooking method.
 Let us know what foods and recipes you like to cook sous vide as well.
+Be sure to follow us on Instagram and Pinterest as well.
 Enjoy!